 Yes, your past claims impact the premium of your present marine insurance policy.
 In a situation where your claims have been high, the existing marine insurance company may increase your premium at the time of policy renewal.
 However, in case you are approaching a new insurer, your insurance premium might be somewhat lower, but it would depend on various factors like the nature of your claim.

-If however your claims have not been substantial, there would be no change in marine insurance premium rates.
-It is necessary to understand that the level of claim that would be considered substantial or minor, would be decided by the marine insurance company.
+If however, your claims have not been substantial, there would be no change in marine insurance premium rates.
+It is necessary to understand that the level of the claim that would be considered substantial or minor, would be decided by the marine insurance company.
 So, it is better to ask the insurer and get clarity on the level of your claims that would increase your marine insurance premium.

 - The nature and value of the goods you are getting insured

 - The route and the type of vessel being used

 - The inherent risks that your products may have

 - The destination to which your goods would travel

 - Strikes, riots, or civil commotion that could affect the goods delivery

 Further, some of the other factors which can raise your marine insurance policy premium are as follows: